pirl/pirl-docs/content/PirlCloud/masternodes/Premium Masternodes/Setup Pirl Masternode Using Nautilus Wallet and OneClick (Recommended)/_index.en.md

 {{< imagesurlsheaders "cloud/Create_Masternode_Record_in_Poseidon.PNG" >}}

-- Name the masternoder with name of your choice.
+- Name the masternode with name of your choice.

 - The Masternode Wallet id is the address of your Nautilus wallet, the one which contains 20,000 Pirl at present.

-- Masternode TX hash - The transaction hash we saved earlier on at **Poseidon Wallet Identity Verification** step if the guide.
+- Masternode TX hash - The transaction hash we saved earlier on at **Poseidon Wallet Identity Verification** step of the guide.

 **On the bottom of the screenshot above, you will have to select that the MN is Premium (20K stake)**